meegpipe/meegpipe/tutorials/README.md

-* The [BATMAN tutorial][batman] illustrates the procedure for extracting signal features from Arterial Blood Pressure, Electroencephalography (ECG) and task-respose events.
+* The [BATMAN tutorial][batman] illustrates the procedure for extracting signal features from Arterial Blood Pressure, Electroencephalography (ECG) and task-response events.
 The tutorial raw data is not yet publicly available.
 If you wonder about the funny name of this tutorial, it is due to the acronym of a related [research project][batman-project] that we are carrying out at the NIN.